jessebutryn/wtfisbash/README.md

   * While `awk` is a separate programming language altogether, being proficient with it's use will certainly improve the functionality and performance of your bash scripts.
 * [U&L Stack Exchange](https://unix.stackexchange.com/)
   * This site has become the default catch-all for bash related questions.
-While they can also be posed on stack overflow, I believe that U&L is a much better resource for bash/shell scripting.
+While they can also be posted on stack overflow, I believe that U&L is a much better resource for bash/shell scripting.

 ## Sources